rgov/sqlite_protobuf/README.md

 The return type of this function depends on the underlying field type.
 Messages are returned serialized.

+Enum values are returned as integers.
+The special child `.name` will return the name of the enum value.
+If multiple aliases exist for the value, the first one will be returned.
+The special child `.number` also exists but is the same as omitting it.

 If an index is out of bounds, the function returns `null` rather than throwing an error.